profitphil/Qubic-game-hub-proposal/README.md

 ---
 ## Introduction

-Qubic Quest is a **Candy Crush-style puzzle game** that introduces mainstream audiences to Qubic through an engaging **Play-to-Earn (P2E)** gaming experience.
+Qubic Quest is a **Candy Crush-style puzzle game** (but Qubic themed) that introduces mainstream audiences to Qubic through an engaging **Play-to-Earn (P2E)** gaming experience.
 Players earn Qubic by completing levels, challenges, and competitive tournaments.

 ---